rsksmart/rwallet/README.md

 ```

 ### To run on iOS Devices
-1. XCode needs to be installed (v11.x). iOS simulator will be install along with XCode.
+1. XCode needs to be installed (v11.x). iOS simulator will be installed along with XCode.

 **Note:** When running  `npm install ` with xCode 12.x it throws the following error:
 ```